 The Senior Management Team is led by the Chief Executive and is responsible for the delivery of Weston Hospicecare’s strategy.
 The team reports to the Board of Trustees.

 The hospice relies on a dedicated team of professionals to handle the day-to-day operations and demands of the hospice.
 Together with the trustees, dozens of employees and a team of volunteers, they work to ensure that the hospice is run in a sustainable fashion.

-Paul joined as our new CEO in February 2017, and he will be taking over from Liz Turner on 6th March 2017.
+Paul officially joined as our new CEO in March 2017, having taken over from Liz Turner.
 Paul has 26 years’ experience in the offshore oil and gas sector, of which 12 years were spent in the Far East and Australia, and 4 years were in Norway.
 With a BSc in Geophysics, Paul has served in many positions during that time, most recently in the capacity of Managing Director and COO in his previous two posts with multi-national contracting companies.
 Married with two children, Paul and his family are relocating from Devon to Somerset.

 John Bailey — Director of Patient Services

 (John also serves as the Caldicott Guardian and the Registered Person for Weston Hospicecare.)